link-does-mods/vulkan_on_rpi/README.md

 ```
 sudo apt install libxcb-shm0-dev
 ```
-Once completed, it should say found ninja anong with your version of ninja.
+Once completed, it should say found ninja along with your version of ninja.
 ### install vulkan libraries
 You first need to go into the other build directory.
 ```